Affordable shop launching to help support families hit by cost of living crisis

-AN AFFORDABLE shop is being launched to help support people in Blaenavon with rising food costs.
+AN AFFORDABLE shop is being launched to help support people in Cwmbran with rising food costs.

 ‘Grocery Store by Victory’ has been organised by Victory Church to support people through the cost of living crisis.